clay3899/shopping-cart/README.md

 >   + [The `datetime` Module](/notes/python/modules/datetime.md)
 >   + [Raising and Handling Errors](/notes/python/errors.md)

-## Learning Objectives

 ## Instructions

+Please fork the repository.
+After forking the repository clone the repository with the instructions below.

 ## Setup

 ### Repo Setup

-Use the GitHub.com online interface to create a new remote project repository called something like "shopping-cart".
-When prompted by the GitHub.com online interface, let's get in the habit of adding a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
+Use the GitHub.com online interface to clone a remote project repository called something like "shopping-cart".
 After this process is complete, you should be able to view the repo on GitHub.com at an address like `https://github.com/YOUR_USERNAME/shopping-cart`.

-After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
+Use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.

 ### Directory Set up